niklasbaier/instant-repo/docs/reference.md

 This part of the project documentation focuses on an **information-oriented** approach.
-Use it as a reference for the technical implementation of the `project-template` project code.
+Use it as a reference for the technical implementation of the `instant-repo` project code.

-::: src.project_template.mkdocstrings_example
+::: src.instant_repo.mkdocstrings_example